HinosStudio/Underpowerd/README.md

 - Move a charge from generators to the base station
 - Stay alive by keeping your charge above null
 -

+## Focus

+Under-powered (*working title) is a survival game where you have to use the charge on your battery sparingly.
+You play as a robot trying to escape a facility through an escape pod that needs to be charged.
+The player can charge the escape pod with their own battery, but if the battery runs out of power they die.
+The player will have to find generators to charge their battery and transfer the charge their comfortable to part with to the escape pod.
+The player will have to travel, fight enemies, and open new pathways, which all will use up power on the battery.